 In addition to ng homes training and awareness sessions, Board members participate in relevant external training and attend external conferences and seminars e.g. events organised by Scottish Federation of Housing Associations (SFHA), Glasgow and West of Scotland Forum (GWSF), Employers in Voluntary Housing (EVH) and SHARE.

-Strategic Priorities 2019/22
+Strategic Priorities 2020/23

-Robust governance
+Robust Governance

-- Procurement strategy

-- Governance framework and Governance self-assessment annually
+- Governance Framework and Governance Self-Assessment annually

-- Board Portal

-- Model Rules

-- Area of operation

-- Membership policy

 - Risk Strategy

-- Succession Planning
+- Succession Planning for Board and staff

 - Options Appraisal for the business

+- Know our tenants and other customers needs